Want to get in touch?

 |Annual licensing fee||This annual fee would cover staff time to administer the licensing system, data collection, and annual monitoring and enforcement of the system.||$220 per year|

-We’re proposing that both organisers of large events and people carrying out building projects over $500,000 in value will be required to complete a waste management plan, and submit it to us.
-We would also require a report outlining how waste was separated, and what was diverted from landfill.
-We would provide plan and reporting templates for this.
-We expect this will encourage consideration of the waste they’re generating, and get people thinking about options other than landfill.
+Both organisers of large events and people carrying out building projects over $500,000 in value will be required to complete a waste management plan, and submit it to the Council.
+A report will be required outlining how waste was separated, and what was diverted from landfill.
+We will provide a plan and reporting templates for this.
+We expect this will encourage consideration of the waste being generated, and get people thinking about options other than landfill.

 If you missed our webinar on 30 May, you can view the recording by clicking the link below:

 HDC Waste Management Bylaw webinar